 3. Cure Period for Tenant Defaults.

 [Scenario]: Tenant is operating a very successful business in the center.
-Tenant also executed a very favorable rent under a long lease term and current market rates are considerably higher now.
+The tenant also executed a very favorable rent under a long lease term and current market rates are considerably higher now.

-Landlord would like very much to re-lease Tenant’s unit at the higher rental rate.
+A landlord would like to re-lease the Tenant’s unit at a higher rental rate.
 Rent is due on the first of the month, and the lease provides for a five-day grace period.

-Tenant inadvertently fails to pay the rent by the fifth of the month.
-Upon its discovery of its error, Tenant tenders full payment of the rent to the landlord on the twentieth of the month.
+The tenant inadvertently fails to pay the rent by the fifth of the month.
+Upon its discovery of its error, the Tenant tenders full payment of the rent to the landlord on the twentieth of the month.

-Landlord refuses the late payment and then seeks to evict Tenant.
+The landlord refuses the late payment and then seeks to evict the Tenant.